starryxoxo/treeajmgar/src/site/notes/d/ldr/ldrbook.md

 **Description** • <small>UPCOMING</small>
 *LDR - an abbreviation for long-distance relationship.*

-A short story of two lovers far away from each other.
-Will they be able to happily reunite after a long time of separation?
+Jake is in a relationship, but he's struggling to keep up with love.
+Education keeps the two apart, and as Jake continues to explore himself, he wonders if his love can continue.
+Will they be able to have a happy ending?

 **Author**: the sworn library
 **Language**: English